SethTisue/lens-examples/README.md

 ## It's 2015 now.
 Is this still current?

-No.
+Yes and no.

-I think the talk is still a good introduction to lenses, and I wouldn't change anything about the standalone lens code, but the library details are now obsolete.
+Yes because the talk is still a good introduction to what lenses are, and I wouldn't change anything about the standalone lens code.

+No because the details about third party libraries are now obsolete.
 Shapeless has changed a lot, Rillit seems abandoned, and lots of competition has sprung up such as [Quicklens](https://github.com/adamw/quicklens).

 ## When & where was the talk given?